Beit Awwa: Jordanian era

 In November 1948, during the 1948 Arab-Israeli War soldiers from the Israeli 5th Brigade attacked Beit Awwa, Idhna and Kh.
 Sikka.
 At Beit Awwa, the attackers were driven off.

 In March 1949, the 4th Brigade attacked Beit Awwa and surrounding villages.
 Their attack orders were to "hit every [adult male] Arab" they encountered.
 All in all, they drove out 7,000 people eastward.
 With UN the villagers were eventually allowed back.

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Awwa came under Jordanian rule.

 In 1961, the population of Beit Awwa was 1,368.

 1967, aftermath

 After the Six-Day War in 1967, Beit Awwa has been under Israeli occupation.

 The population in the 1967 census conducted by the Israeli authorities was 1,468.
 After the 1967 six day war Beit Awwa was completely destroyed.
 Moshe Dayan claimed the destruction was carried out under the orders of an officer who wished to expel the residents, Brigadier General Uzi Narkiss claimed the credit for the action.

-Its total land area is 470 dunams, 30% of it lands before 1948; due to the town's proximity Green Line hundreds of dunams are a part of modern-day Israel.
+Its total land area is 470 dunam, 30% of it lands before 1948; due to the town's proximity Green Line hundreds of dunams are a part of modern-day Israel.

+21st-century

+On 18 March 2026, three Palestinian women were killed and eight others injured by the "direct impact of missile shrapnel" on a beauty salon during the 2026 Iran war, after an earlier report said that there had been four fatalities in the incident.
+The origin of the projectile was initially undetermined, though the Israeli military attributed the incident to an Iranian cluster munition; this claim was not confirmed by Palestinian officials and remained independently unverified.
+Palestinian medics said the deaths were caused by "shrapnel falling".